Isoresidual fibration and resonance arrangements: From translation surfaces to decorated trees

 \begin{defn} Given a meromorphic $1$-form $\omega$ with real residues in $\mathcal{H}(a,-b_{1},\dots,-b_{p})$, its \textit{decorated tree} $\mathfrak{t}(\omega)$ is the decorated tree such that: \begin{enumerate} \item its vertices correspond to the $p$ poles of $\omega$ and have the corresponding labels; \item its edges correspond to saddle connections between two domains of poles and the orientation is such that it goes from the lower domain to the upper domain; \item its half-edges correspond to horizontal trajectories from the zero to this pole; \item its embedding is such that the order on the set of horizontal trajectories at the zero given by going positively around the zero is identical to the order on the edges and half-edges going positively around the tree. \end{enumerate} \end{defn}

-We make some comments on the definition.
+Let us justify that a decorated tree associated to a differential with real residues is a decorated tree as defined in Definition~\ref{def:abstractdecoratedtree}.
 First note that there are $2b_{j}-2$ half-edges attached to the vertex~$j$.
 Moreover, the only point of Definition~\ref{def:abstractdecoratedtree} which is not clearly satisfied by $\mathfrak{t}(\omega)$ is the fact that there is a even number of half-edges between two edges with the same direction and an odd number of half-edges between two edges of opposite directions.
 This fact follows from the fact that two consecutive edges with opposite directions correspond to saddle connections which are locally in the same horizontal direction.
 We give an example of decorated tree associated to some meromorphic $1$-forms. \begin{ex} We continue to study the stratum $\mathcal{H}(4;-2,-2,-2)$ as in Example~\ref{ex:arrangement}.
 A point of the residual space which we consider lies in the lower right chamber between the~$A_{2}$ and $A_{1,2}$.
-Consider the two differentials pictured in the right of Figure~\ref{fig:arrangement}.
-The decorated trees associated to these differentials are pictured in Figure~\ref{fig:arrangement2}.
+Consider the two differentials pictured in the right of Figure~\ref{fig:arrangement1}.
+The decorated trees associated to these differentials are pictured in Figure~\ref{fig:arrangement2}, the left graph corresponding to the top differential as explained now.